altvod/notion-oauth-handler/README.md

 ### Registering entrypoints

-Once you've defined all the logic in the classes above, you need to make them available for `notion-auth-handler` by declaring them as entrypoints in your Python project configuration
+Once you've defined all the logic in the classes above, you need to make them available for `notion-oauth-handler` by declaring them as entrypoints in your Python project configuration

 If you are using a `setup.cfg` file for all your settings,